 Organizations wishing to transform their operations to achieve a Zero-Latency Enterprise (ZLE) face several challenges, including:

-Too many disparate applications that operate as independent silos, hindering seamless flow of information
+Too many disparate business apps are operating as independent silos, hindering the seamless flow of Information

 Not treating Data as a first-class Enterprise asset - Leading to poor quality of master data used in business processes